infomasudcse/file-sharing/readme.rst

 Share Any File
 ###################

-This Application is powered by CodeIgniter framework.
+This Application is powered by Codeigniter framework.

 *******************
 Features